george-shammar/Insignia/README.md

 ### Step 1: NEAR Wallet Set-up
 - Insignia lives on the NEAR protocol.
 NEAR Wallet is your ticket to our metaverse.
 For first time NEAR users, click "Get NEAR Wallet", otherwise, proceed to the next tab.

+### Step 2: Get Insignia Token.
+- Insignia Token is the native currency of our metaverse.
+Details about the tokenomics can be found in the Whitepaper.